pstackebrandt/BlazorCookbookApp/docs/features/Recipe-Overview-Fix-Strategies.md

 1. `dotnet publish` **excludes** all `.razor` files from the output.
 2. On Azure the `RecipeScanner` looks under `/home/site/wwwroot/Components/**.razor` etc. and finds nothing.
-3. It returns an empty list; the UI falls back to *“No recipes found.”*
+3. It returns an empty list; the UI falls back to *"No recipes found."*
 4. while direct navigation still works because routing is compiled into the DLL.

 ## How you could detect the issue locally